librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 We could temporarily set aside the notion of the causality of the Three Periods of Time, but we cannot ignore the spiritual causality and instant causality.
 When we perform a good deed, or if the thought of being kind arises, the resulting blessings might not manifest immediately, but the inner peace and joy it brings to our heart can be felt right away.
 Whatever we do or think leaves traces in and thereby brings strength in our mind.
-It’s such strength that influences the course of our future life, because thoughts will form habits, gradually fix into a state of mind, and further shape our different characters and personal- ities.
+It’s such strength that influences the course of our future life, because thoughts will form habits, gradually fix into a state of mind, and further shape our different characters and personalities.
 Within our mind are a great many thoughts.
 Some of them are positive and some are negative.
 The only difference lies in their respective strength.